RachelNurmi91/The-Sun-Fox/README.md

-# The Sun Fox
+# Choose Your Own Adventure: The Sun Fox
-### A Choose Your Own Adventure Game
----
-An object oriented Javascript browser game.
+###An object oriented Javascript browser game.